• Skip to primary navigation

 Instructions

-• Soak the bread rolls in some water.
+• Soak the bread rolls in some warm water for approximately 15 minutes.
 Once soft, squeeze out all the liquid with the help of a colander or cheesecloth.
-This is important as you do not want your meatballs to become too soggy.
+This is important as you do not want your meatballs to become too soggy and fall apart.

 • Chop the onion finely.
-Heat the butter in a frying pan and fry the onions until translucent.
+Heat the butter in a frying pan and fry until translucent.

-• In a large bowl, add the mince, bread pulp, egg, breadcrumbs, lemon peel, fried onions and, if you want anchovy or anchovy paste.
+• In a large bowl, add the ground meat, bread pulp, egg, breadcrumbs, lemon peel, marjoram (affiliate link), fried onions and, if you want, anchovy or anchovy paste.
 Combine to a smooth mass.
 Season with salt and pepper.
-From there form some meatballs.
-Mine were about 7 cm in diameter.
-Place them on a plate, cover them and place them in the fridge.
-(This will help them to harden a bit).

 • Now let’s start making the broth/stock.
-Place all ingredients in a large pot (at least 5 litre).
+Place all ingredients in a large pot.
 Bring the broth/stock to a boil and then reduce the heat so it just simmers.
 Add the meatballs to the simmering water.
 (The water should simmer not boil wildly!).
 Leave to slowly cook for 15-20 minutes.
 Always check that the largest meatball is cooked through before removing all the meatballs from the broth.
 Remove all the meatballs with a slotted spoon and place on a plate.
-Measure off 350 ml/ 11.4 fl oz of the broth and set aside.
+Measure off 350 ml/ 1 ½ cups of the broth and set aside.

 • Pour the sauce over the meatballs.
 Serve with chopped parsley.